Friends and Associates

 When the youthful, 17 years, genius of British classical music saw Florence Mills and her Plantation Orchestra in 1923 in London it was an experience that shaped the rest of his life.
 His masterpiece Rio Grande was an attempt to capture the spirit of their performance in classical form.
 When she died he wrote his delicate, touching Elegiac Blues as a parting tribute.

 Social historian and devoted friend of ageing performers Delilah Jackson, through her Black Patti Foundation, has done a huge amount to honour and preserve the memory of the great black performers of yesteryear, whether they were famous stars or just great troupers.
-She was a close friend of Kid Thompson in his later years, and is devoted to the memory of Florence Mills, having written and lectured on her career many times.
+She was a close friend of Kid Thompson in his later years, and was devoted to the memory of Florence Mills, having written and lectured on her career many times.
+Sadly Delilah passed away in 2013, after a long illness but she will be remembered for her devotion to the entertainers of several generations and her commitment to maintaining their memory.
 Delilah's immense collection of historical material is now housed at Emory University

 Stephen Bourne (with Aunt Esther)